8 Sauna Benefits For Mind And Body

 - Open and cleanse clogged pores

-Too much heat can damage your skin.
+On the flip side, too much heat can damage your skin.
+Here’s how to protect it:

 - Shower right after using the sauna